Policy Advisory Council

-Our Policy Advisory Council plays a large part in our commitment to public participation.
-This panel, made up of 27 Bay Area residents like you, advises MTC on current and future transportation policies.
+MTC’s Policy Advisory Council — made up of 27 Bay Area residents like you — advises MTC on current and future transportation policies.

-Council members come from Bay Area counties and have passions ranging from advocating on behalf of people with disabilities and under-served communities to protecting the environment or keeping the region's economy moving via an efficient transportation network.
+Council members come from Bay Area counties.
+They advocate on behalf of people with disabilities and residents of under-served communities.
+They support protecting the environment and keeping the region's economy running smoothly.

 Each member's four-year commitment ensures that our diverse communities and transportation needs are being recognized.